seliesh20/catsubscribers/README.md

 # Category Subscribers
 Development Enviroment with the Docker
 # Docker
-Docker user PHP-FPM and NGINX.
+Docker uses PHP-FPM and NGINX.
 Docker files are available in docker folder.

 `docker> docker-compose up`